 Mobile proximity payments basically means paying for goods and services with a mobile phone at a physical point-of-sale (The time and place a sale takes place.
 Also refers to the devices used to transmit the credit card transaction.)
 The device by which a transaction is transmitted to the acquiring bank., via tapping, waving, or other similar functionality.
 This method of purchasing has been in practice for a few years and is made possible using Near Field Communication (NFC) technology.

 It’s clear that purchases made through mobile proximity methods will increase in popularity and use in the very near future, and eMarketer predicts that by the time 2016 ends, there could be as much as a 210% increase of these payment methods.
 Simplifying shopping for consumers and adding to the convenience of the entire experience will be an important trend to keep up with going forward.

 Digital wallets are already a major player as consumers look for ways to simplify their payments and in a few years, they are positioned to be a preferred method.
 Many digital wallet providers have programs that allow consumers to sync or merge payment info into a central location.
 Congruently, Emmett Higdon, director of mobile for Javelin, claims that “mobile wallet ‘convergence’ will create value by simplifying users’ choices when it comes time to pay” whether online or in-store.

-Brick-and-mortar merchants will be expected to adapt accordingly as shopping simplicity increases and at some point in the very near future, they’re anticipated to install POS systems that accept more than just credit cards.
+Brick-and-mortar merchants will be expected to adapt accordingly as shopping simplicity increases and at some point in the very near future, they’re anticipated to install The time and place a sale takes place.
+Also refers to the devices used to transmit the credit card transaction. systems that accept more than just credit cards.

 Challenges will include the ever-present potential security and fraud issues and the fact that merchants might be a little hesitant to adopt new ways of accepting payments for purchases.
 However, smart storefronts will cater to the needs of their customers, helping to promote sales as well as future business.